camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 There are various other input options to customize the cluster setup further.
 See the [module documentation](https://github.com/camunda/camunda-tf-eks-module) for additional details.

-It contains the declaration of the two clusters.
-One of them has an explicit provider declaration as otherwise everything is deployed to the default AWS provider, which is limited to a single region.
+This contains the declaration of the two clusters.
+One of them has an explicit provider declaration, as otherwise everything is deployed to the default AWS provider, which is limited to a single region.

 #### vpc-peering.tf